Tired of settling for mediocre hotel buffets with rubbery eggs and watery coffee?

 Insider Tips:

-• Opens 6:30am—good for early breakfast before desert hikes
+- Opens at 6:00am weekdays — great for early breakfast before desert hikes

-• Park in public lots on Goldwater Boulevard (free 2 hours) or side streets
+- Park in nearby public lots or side streets (Old Town area)

-Best For: Ingredient-conscious diners, people who appreciate quality over quantity, early risers, anyone tired of mediocre chain breakfast
+Best For: Ingredient-conscious diners, people who appreciate quality and local sourcing, early risers, anyone tired of mediocre chain breakfast

 Want more Old Town dining options?
 Check out our guide to Best Steakhouses in Scottsdale for lunch and dinner spots.